justJackjon/glit/README.md

 If your current working directory is within an initialised git repository, there is no need to supply the optional path after the action argument (either `push` or `pull`). `glit` will attempt to resolve this value automatically by looking for the nearest parent directory which is an initialised git repo.

-`glit` offers [detailed summaries of planned changes](#a-glimpse-of-glit-in-action) before performing the synchronisation, allowing users to review and confirm before any changes take place.
-This functionality helps to safeguard against unwanted changes in either the mounted volume or local directory.
+`glit` provides [detailed summaries of planned changes](#a-glimpse-of-glit-in-action) prior to carrying out the synchronisation.
+This enables users to review and confirm before any changes are made, helping to safeguard against unintentional modifications to either the mounted volume or the local directory.

 ### Options